wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-windows-autopilot/includes/7-examine-user-driven-deployment-model.md

 The following options are available for user-driven deployment:

- -  [Azure Active Directory join](/windows/deployment/windows-autopilot/user-driven#user-driven-mode-for-azure-active-directory-join?azure-portal=true) is available if devices don't need to be joined to an on-premises Active Directory domain.
+ -  **Azure Active Directory join.** This option is available if devices don't need to be joined to an on-premises Active Directory domain.
- -  [Hybrid Azure Active Directory join](/windows/deployment/windows-autopilot/user-driven#user-driven-mode-for-hybrid-azure-active-directory-join?azure-portal=true) is available for devices that must be joined to both Azure Active Directory and an on-premises Active Directory domain.
+ -  **Hybrid Azure Active Directory join.** This option is available for devices that must be joined to both Azure Active Directory and an on-premises Active Directory domain.

+The following sections provide a summary of  user-driven mode for Azure AD join and Hybrid Azure AD join.
+For more detailed information on these two options, see [Windows Autopilot user-driven mode](/windows/deployment/windows-autopilot/user-driven).

 ### User-driven mode for Azure Active Directory join